 WordPress is a strong content management system because of its origin in blogging.
-It is very easy to navigate through the pages and content on a WordPress website.
-WordPress makes it simple to organize content with or without a lot of website management knowledge.
+It is very easy for an admin to navigate through the backend of their WordPress site, edit pages and upload new content.
+WordPress makes it simple to organize content without a lot of website management knowledge.

 WordPress has thousands of themes available.
 Generally, these themes are very reliable when it comes to being responsive.
-Having a mobile-friendly site with consistency across all devices is very important to the UX; WordPress does a good job with this.
+With an increasing amount of internet surfing done on mobile devices, having a mobile-friendly site with consistency across all devices is very important to the UX; WordPress does a good job with this.
 Get some guidance in selecting your theme with "How to choose the best WordPress theme for your needs."

-5. Open source - "WordPress is an open source software and any one can use, study, change and redistribute its source code" (WPBeginner).
-This means that many of the themes and plugins are free under the GPLv2 license.
-Being an open-source software, WordPress programmers are able to openly share code online.
+"WordPress is an open source software and any one can use, study, change and redistribute its source code" (WPBeginner).
+Many of the themes and plugins are free under the GPLv2 license and being an open-source software, WordPress programmers are able to openly share code online.
 The sharing of code can result in the ability to save a lot of developing time and costs by using an existing code.

 Now, why WordPress isn't always the best fit (and what to do in that case)

-Installing updates is important to the health of your WordPress site, but can be a nuisance.
+Installing updates is important to the health of your WordPress site, but can be a nuisance if not done thoughtfully.
 Premium WordPress themes are updated and improved often.
 These updates are important to maintain proper security on WordPress websites.
 Updates may bring some small problems to a website in which case you may have to revert to an older WordPress state.

 To prevent this, at ArcStone we vet updates before implementing them across clients' sites and keep a close eye on each site after installing the update.
 This is part of why, if you don't have a developer or IT team, it might be best to have a professional host and support your WordPress site.